Wodajo/Offensive/The big plans after tomorrow.md

 - playing around with fw (pfsense as first) and IPS (snort)

-2. I'm looking forward OSCP and CISSP
+2. I'm looking forward CCNP, OSCP and CISSP
 2. more Sec.
 Engineering knowledge and skills
    rather low-level.
 Try to get a hold of as specific understanding as you can